US starts off strong with 3 swim medals, including 1st gold

 The finals were held in the morning Tokyo time rather than their usual evening slot, a nod to U.S. television network NBC, which wanted to show the finals live in prime time back in America.

 That was the same format used at the 2008 Beijing Games, where Phelps won a record eight gold medals.
-He retired after Rio, having won 23 gold medals, but the Americans still have plenty of star power for the post-Phelps era.
+He retired after Rio, having captured 23 gold medals overall, but the Americans still have plenty of star power for the post-Phelps era.

-The first two finals gave a tantalizing glimpse of what was to come in the longstanding rivalry between the U.S. and Australia, the world’s most dominant swimming countries.

-They took five of the first six swimming medals awarded in Tokyo, though Hafnaoui joined Ous Mellouli as a gold medalist from the north African country of Tunisia.
+From the far edge of the pool, Hafnaoui joined Ous Mellouli as a gold medalist from the north African country of Tunisia.

 Hafnaoui touched in 43:43.26, followed by McLoughlin (3:43.52) and Smith (3:43.94).